yuhko-msft/microsoft-graph-docs/api-reference/beta/api/unifiedroledefinition-list-assignedprincipals.md

 User2 -----> Group3 -----> Role1 (over scope S3): Role assignment 5
 User3 -----> Group3 -----> Role1 (over scope 3): Role assignment 5

+In this case, there are 6 such prinicipals - User1, User2, User 3, Group1, Group2 and Group3.

 #### Request

 The following is an example of the request.